Specialized agent logs

 8. Triggered By – The name of the user who started the agent.

-9. Duration – The total time of how long the agent took to run.
+9. Duration – The total time the agent took to run.

-10. (Optional) Evaluation Score – The quality score for the execution, along with a Pass or Fail image.
-Only displays if you added preferred output examples for the agent.
+10. (Optional) Evaluation Score – The quality score for the execution, along with a Pass or Fail indicator.
+This field only displays if you added preferred output examples for the agent.
+It displays in two locations in the panel, see step 17.

 11. Credits – Approximate credit usage for this execution.
 Final usage may vary slightly.
 See Optimizely Opal credits.